root-project/training/BasicCourse/Exercises/Graphics/readme.md

 - The marker is a full square.
 Its coulour is red.
 - A line joins the points and is orange

-One of the possible solutions (this is software, there are many solutions!) is the macro *SimpleGraph.C*.
+One of the possible solutions (this is software, there are many solutions!) is the macro [SimpleGraph.C](SimpleGraph.C).